KEEP+

 Tax Credits and Rebates (2026)

-The High-Efficiency Electric Home Rebate Act provides point-of-sale rebates (not tax credits) for income-eligible households.
+The IRA HEAR program (formerly HEEHRA) provides point-of-sale rebates (not tax credits) for income-eligible households.
 Electric water heaters qualify for up to $1,750 in rebates.
 Eligibility depends on household income relative to area median income.
-Check your state's program status, as HEEHRA rollout varies by state.
+State-administered; check your state's program status.
+IRA HOMES (open to all incomes, performance-based) is the parallel program for households above the HEAR income threshold.

 State and Utility Rebates